-Join Paul Trani for an in-depth discussion in this video Adding links, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Adding links, part of Dreamweaver CC 2015: Creating a First Website.

 - What really make the World Wide Web powerful…is that it's all linked together, right?…It's a network of computers basically.…And how do we connect things?…Well it's typically, at it's very basic level,…done through links.…So that's what I want to do now.…In fact, right down here, starting with something simple,…right down here you an see my name, Paul Trani,…and I want to link my name to my website.…So notice as I highlight it, and keep in mind…you might have to click twice in Live View…until you see this orange border around it…and that will give you these Formatting options…and the last one here is Hyperlink.…